KevinBian107/ensemble-imbalanced-data/README.md

 - **Catagorical Discrete Nominal** columns such as `name`, `tags`, `desciprtions` and `reviews`.
 - **Continous Numerical** columns such as `calories`, `total_fat`, `sugar`, `n_steps`, `n_ingredients`, `minutes`, `sodium`, and `recipe_date`.
 - We do not have any **Catagorical Discrete Ordinal** columns.

-### Special Considerations:
-1. We created two additional features of `is_low` and `is_good`, which will be use for later for creating pool of text.
-We have conider the problem of ptential **data leakage**.
-However, this creation is prior to train/val/test split and the test data (not being used for fit) would still have these 2 columns but it would not be used to predict the `rating`.
-Thus, this wouldn't constitute the issue of data leakage as this pool of text is only created and fitted using training data.
-2. We included the `review` column as a feature in our data set, which may be introducing **data not available at the time of modeling** as `reviews` doesn't exactly come before `rating` does.
-However, the data farme we are using does not have one to one mapping between recipe and user, meaning that there may exist many previous ratings and reviews prior to one user giving rating, this makes the available review at the time of modeling rating to be *n-1*.
-As an naive approach, we would use `reviews` directly.

 ## Handling Missing Data
 ### Missing Rating